What are System Archetypes?

 - Each archetype has a characteristic theme, behaviour patterns, structure, mental models and interventions

-- System Archetypes are also knows as ‘classic system stories’ and ‘templates’
+- System Archetypes are also known as ‘classic system stories’ and ‘templates’

 - They enable us to ‘see’ structures when hearing one of these classic stories